 Alas, in September, I started a new full-time job.
 It’s been a big adjustment, but I’m happy with the decision and believe it was the right move for me.

 One of the reasons 2017 was such a great year is because of the memories I created with my boyfriend, Matt.
+You guys know, I’ve had a pretty tumultuous dating life.
+I’ve tried Interracial Dating sites, blind dates, apps, hookups, nights out, all with different levels of success.
+But when I met Matt I knew he was special.

 I tend to keep a lot of the personal details of my life private, so I don’t know if I’ve ever shared how we met!
 We connected on Bumble and had our first date in December 2016.
 Since we met so close to the end of the year, I didn’t want to “jinx” anything by mentioning him in my 2016 in review post.
 Over the years, I’ve gone on many first dates, so I didn’t go into it with high hopes.
 We liked each other enough to go on a second date…and a third…and over a year later, we’re still dating!
 Matt is one of the smartest, nicest, most thoughtful, and most genuine people I’ve ever met.
 We can spend a bunch of time together and not get sick of each other.
 It’s just as much fun to go on adventures with him as it is to sit and watch Netflix together.
 I don’t want to sound overly mushy, but he makes me very happy and I can’t wait to create more memories with him 🙂